yangjl/run-latexdiff/README.md

-#scm-latexdiff
+#run-latexdiff

-A command line tool to create diff pdf's from git repos.
+A command line tool to create `latexdiff` pdf's for different git commits.
+Modified from [scm-latexdiff](https://bitbucket.org/paulhiemstra/scm-latexdiff/overview).
+All credits go to **scm-latexdiff**.

 ## INSTALL
 This tool uses **distutils** for installation.
 The following command installs the tool on your machine: